 She often mentors developing artists and beginning writers, hosting workshops and lecturing as well.
 It is fair to say Mya seeks to drive change in her community, both through music and allyship.
 A proud trans woman, she has a lot to talk about, and is not afraid to speak out for what she believes in.
 Post-transition, she made her acting debut at NYC’s Dixon Place in 2014 and has continued doing so, appearing on various stages including Berkeley Rep, and on film with the Honest Accomplice Theatre in New York and Periwinkle Cinema in San Francisco.
 She is currently in post-production for her directorial debut, a short film about trans pioneer Lou Sullivan.

-She just released her second full-length solo record, produced by Neale Eckstein (Brother Sun, Vance Gilbert), and is writing songs for the next one, while continuing to tour and perform.
-Mya is preparing her first collection of poetry and vignettes, and her opinions have been published by the Advocate, Huffington Post, and other media outlets.
-She is proud to be a 2015 Falcon Ridge Folk Festival Emerging Artist, a First Place Award winner in the 2015 Great American Song Contest, and an official showcase pick for the Northeast Regional Folk Alliance in 2014.
+She is proud to have been featured at the 2019 San Francisco Dyke March (the first trans woman to do so as a solo performer), 2018 and 2019 Folsom Street Fair, 2017 San Francisco Trans March, and a 2016 Philadelphia Folk Festival Showcase Artist, 2015 Falcon Ridge Folk Festival Emerging Artist, a First Place Award winner in the 2015 Great American Song Contest, and an official showcase pick for the Northeast Regional Folk Alliance in 2014.
 Her music and poetry have also been featured in such media as SingOut!, Time Out London, Time Out New York, CountryQueer.com, The Advocate, Village Voice, New York Magazine, MSNBC, and CBS/Radio.com, with public speaking at institutions including SUNY, the Pacific School of Religion, the UCC, and the UU.

 For gear, Mya favors a homemade Telecaster she built on her 21st birthday, a Gibson SG, a 1952 Supro lap steel, two ancient Guild acoustics, a 1922 Gibson A-2 mandolin, a $20 Strat she brought back to life, 1973 Guild JS-II and 1985 Fender Precision basses, and a 1966 Epiphone mandolin with a P-90 pickup (occasionally played through a Marshall).
 Her main amps are a 1962 Silvertone 1471, a Vox AC4, a Fender Rumble, and a modded 1977 Fender Princeton Reverb.
 She is endorsed by D’Addario Strings.